buxtronix/am43/README.md

 the BLE maintainers, though if it's not yet in your release, you will need to make the following changes, which result in a massive stability gain:

-Find <b>BLEClient.cpp</b> in your installation, and make the following change.
+Find <b>BLEClient.cpp</b> in your installation, and make the following changes.

 ```
 // Search for the following block, around line 180 and add the line.